Look no further

 And if you haven’t started, now is a good time to start thinking about what that next normal looks like for you.

 Thanks again to comms guru Jacaleen Williams and our contributors Cathy de Jong, and Fiona Hancock of Added Insight.

-Aptitude and Ability Tests
+Aptitude and Ability Assessments

 - The types of exercises can vary but usually relate to the specific requirements of the role.
 They are good at predicting how well you will perform in certain aspects of the role.

 - Listen carefully to the instructions.
 Most ability assessments are timed so make sure you know how long you have.

 - Read each key question carefully before answering and look for a balance between speed and accuracy.
 If you’re unsure of an answer, give it your best shot then move on.
 You’ll usually find you cannot answer all the questions within the allocated timeframe.